Parthasarathy Temple Chennai – History, Things to Do & Tips

-Ancient Vishnu Temple and the only Temple in the World in which Krishna has a Moustache
+Ancient Vishnu Temple in Chennai and the only Temple in the World in which Krishna has a Moustache

 Overview